 Who is doing the Doodle right now:

-If the person first in the line won't answer in a few days when prompted, I will ask everyone in the line, and give the turn to the one who replies quickest.
+If the person first in the line won't answer in a few days when prompted, I will ask others in the line, and give the turn to the one who replies quickest.

-If I haven't had any reply from you for a long time, I'll put you on the "Busy" list, and you will not receive requests to doodle before a personal confirmation that you're still up to it.
+If I haven't had any reply from you for a long time, I'll put you on the "Busy" list, and you will not receive requests to doodle before a personal confirmation that you're still up for it.)

 What is the Endless Doodle?